anrisakaki/anrisakaki.github.io/_pages/about.md

 I am a PhD Candidate at the **Department of Political Economy, King's College London**.

-I am interested in understanding the causes and effects of structural transformation in developing countries, and how this interacts with gender equality.
+My research focuses on the causes and effects of structural transformation in developing countries, and how this interacts with gender equality.

 Feel free to get in touch with me at: anri.sakakibara@kcl.ac.uk